 The try_pull_structured_event operation takes no input parameters, and returns a value of type StructuredEvent as defined in the CosNotification module.
-It also returns an output parameter of type boolean which indicates whether or not the return value actually contains an event.
-Upon invocation, the operation will return an instance of a Structured Event which contains the event being delivered to its connected consumer, if such an event is available for delivery at the time the operation was invoked.
-If an event is available for delivery and thus returned as the result, the output parameter of the operation will return immediately with the value of the output parameter set to FALSE.
+It also returns an output parameter of type boolean that indicates whether or not the return value actually contains an event.
+Upon invocation, the operation will return an instance of a Structured Event that contains the event being delivered to its connected consumer, if such an event is available for delivery at the time the operation was invoked.
+If an event is available for delivery and thus returned as the result, the output parameter of the operation will be set to TRUE.
+If no event is available to return upon invocation, the operation will return immediately with the value of the output parameter set to FALSE.
 In this case, the return value will not contain a valid event.
 If invoked upon a StructuredPullSupplier that is not currently connected to the consumer of the event, the Disconnected exception will be raised.
 Note that the condition that a proxy consumer believes it is actively connected to a supplier, while the supplier believes it is disconnected is an invalid state.
-Thus, if the invocation of try_pull_structured_event upon a StructuredPullSupplier instance by a

-StructuredProxyPullConsumer instance results in the Disconnected exception being raised, the StructuredProxyPullConsumer will invoke its own disconnect_structured_pull_consumer operation, resulting in the destruction of that StructuredProxyPullConsumer instance.
+Thus, if the invocation of try pull structured event upon a StructuredPullSupplier instance by a StructuredProxyPullConsumer instance results in the Disconnected exception being raised, the StructuredProxyPullConsumer will invoke its own disconnect_structured_pull_consumer operation, resulting in the destruction of that StructuredProxyPullConsumer instance.

-In reality there are two types of objects that will support the StructuredPullSupplier interface: an object representing an application which transmits Structured Events, and a StructuredProxyPullSupplier (defined within the CosNotifyChannelAdmin module) associated with an event channel which transmits events to a PullConsumer on behalf of the channel.
+In reality there are two types of objects that will support the StructuredPullSupplier interface: an object representing an application that transmits Structured Events, and a StructuredProxyPullSupplier (defined within the CosNotifyChannelAdmin module) associated with an event channel that transmits events to a PullConsumer on behalf of the channel.
 For the first type of object, the implementation of the try_pull_structured_event operation is application specific, and is intended to be supplied by application developers.
 If an event is available to be returned upon invocation of this operation, the application specific implementation of this operation should construct a Structured Event, and return it within a StructuredEvent data structure along with setting the value of the output parameter to TRUE.
 Otherwise, the operation should return immediately after setting the value of the output parameter to FALSE.
 For the second type of object, the behavior of the operation is tightly linked to the implementation of the event channel.
 Basically, if an event is available to be returned upon invocation of this operation, it is responsible for forwarding it, within a StructuredEvent data structure, as the return value to the consumer it is connected to, in addition to setting the output parameter to FALSE.
-If no event is available to return to the consumer upon invocation of this operation, it will immediately return with the output parameter to set to FALSE, and the return value not containing a valid event.
+If no event is available to return to the consumer upon invocation of this operation, it will immediately return with the output parameter to SALSE, and the return value not containing a valid event.